PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Caching.Distributed.md

 Distributed cache services - like REDIS - tend to be subject to transient errors (timeouts) which affect applications behavior (performance and stability).

-`IResilientDistributeCache` and `ResilientDistributeCache` provide a mechanism to add resilience to `IDistributedCache` my means of a retry policy that detects transient exceptions (with `RetryPolicy`).
+`IResilientDistributeCache` and `ResilientDistributeCache` provide a mechanism to add resilience to `IDistributedCache` by means of a retry policy that detects transient exceptions (with `RetryPolicy`).

 This service is not designed to be used directly.
 Instead it is designed to "replace" the configured implementation of the distributed cache using a dependency injection decorator.